Skip to main content

 (3) For the purposes of this rule, "direct notification" means person to person or phone contact between an operator or his or her authorized representative and the appropriate DMRM mine safety supervisor or resident mine inspector, or the emergency operations center of the Ohio department of natural resources.
 Voice mail or electronic mail messages are not considered direct notification.

 (B) Accidents, occupational injuries and occupational illnesses requiring written notification.
-Operators of mines required to comply with the MSHA written notification requirements 30 C.F.R.
-Part 50 Subpart C shall file written reports of accidents, occupational injuries or occupational illnesses with the chief within ten working days of occurrence of the accident or injury, or diagnosis of the illness, by submitting a copy of the required MSHA report to the chief.
+Operators of mines required to comply with the MSHA written notification provisions 30 C.F.R.
+Part 50 Subpart C shall file written reports of accidents, occupational injuries or occupational illnesses with the chief within ten working days of occurrence of the accident or injury, or diagnosis of the illness, by submitting a copy of the MSHA report to the chief.

 (D) The DMRM accident investigator(s) shall provide written recommendations to the chief concerning appropriate remedial measures to prevent the reoccurrence of a fatality or serious accident.